-- If you are not sure of which port to use, use the arrow keys to select one of the ports, and click the Identify button.
+the ports, and click the Identify button.
 The LED on the selected port will then flash for 30 seconds, allowing you to identify it.
 Since the LED may also flash due to activity on that network, Stratus recommends that you leave the cable disconnected during the identification process.
-Reconnect the cable immediately after identification is complete. - 2.
-If the system contains no embedded ports, select the first option interface instead. - iii.
-The Select interface for managing the system (ibiz0) dialog box appears with a list of available physical interfaces for the management network.
-Use the arrow keys to navigate to the second embedded port, em2 (if it is not already selected).
+Reconnect the cable immediately after identification is complete.

+1. If you are not sure of which port to use, use the arrow keys to select one of the second embedded port, em2 (if it is not already selected).
 Press the space bar to select it, and then press the Tab key to navigate to OK, which saves the selection and continues the installation (or use arrow keys to navigate to Back, to return to the previous screen).